 - Open Voice Memos.

-- Click Recently Deleted in the left-hand sidebar.
+- Click Recently Deleted in the sidebar at left.

 - Select the memo and click Recover to restore it.

-If the memo is no longer in the Recently Deleted folder, you may still be able to retrieve it through Time Machine backups or iCloud (if syncing was enabled).
+If the memo is no longer in the Recently Deleted folder, you can still retrieve it through Time Machine backups or iCloud.

 Impact of macOS Updates on Voice Memo Storage